Pomegranate chicken has a great balance of sweet and tangy flavors. Even better, make this Middle Eastern 30-minute recipe chicken in one pan!

 Difficulty: Easy 🥄

-Bone-in pieces of chicken seasoned with Persian spices, and oven roasted in a rich, sweet pomegranate sauce.
+Bone-in pieces of chicken seasoned with Middle Eastern spices, and oven roasted in a rich, sweet pomegranate sauce.

 Searing chicken in cast iron leads to perfectly crispy skin, followed by oven roasting with a mixture of pomegranate juice and molasses.
 This leads to juicy and tender pieces of pomegranate chicken!